‘It was one of the worst scenes I have seen in a long time’

 “It was one of the worst scenes I have seen in a long time, and perhaps the worst I have ever seen,” Hackney said.

-Parker said he was not authorized to release any additional information Tuesday evening.
+Parker said Tuesday afternoon he was not authorized to release any additional information that day.

 “Hopefully tomorrow when the autopsies are done we will have a lot more information,” Parker said.